ridhwandll/ridhwandll.github.io/RidSite/content/posts/LastRequestForCapybara.md

 Ok, I gave our situation another 'day' worth thought.
 Let me recall how the butterfly effect hit us.
 Writing it here as discord has 3000 word limit xD

-So, our conversations started on 14 March 2022, via Whatsapp, where my mother commanded me to give you all the questions of the Test Exam of St. Joseph.
+So, our conversations started via Whatsapp, where my mother commanded me to give you all the questions of the Test Exam of St. Joseph.
 I gave you all the question and our conversation started. **That was all strictly platonic**, I never thought of you like this, not even in my sub-concious mind.

 One day, in messenger these stuff striked in my brain, I got an emotional strike then and started to think about non-platonic stuff.
 You didn't know the meaning of eloping either.
 So none is your fault, seriously.
 I am not afraid to tell this, because falling for someone & loving someone is never a crime.
 Then when you cleared stuff out, I was sad, really sad (Before HSC ICT exam maybe).
 Then after approximately 20 days I got over, really, and finised my HSC exams, practicals etc. I was back in platonic mode.